Chemotherapy

 Chemotherapy Delivery and Administration

 Your doctor can work with you to consider all variables and determine the best course of your treatment suited for your disease.
-Chemotherapy is typically given in a pill form or directly into veins by an injection or an IV.
-In addition to these two forms, chemotherapy may also be administered in several other ways.

 Chemotherapy delivery options include the following:

-- Chemotherapy can be delivered directly into the tumor, depending on the tumor’s location.
+- Chemotherapy can be delivered directly into the tumor, depending on the tumors location.
 If you undergo surgery to remove the tumor, your doctor can implant slow-dissolving discs that release medications over time.

 - Chemotherapy can be delivered to a specific part of the body through localized treatment, such as directly into the abdomen, chest, central nervous system, or into the bladder through the urethra.